 KEEP A ROUTINE

 This one is a bit tricky on vacation but possibly most important when staying in a hotel with a baby.
 Sleep and routine are vital for babies and toddlers.
 So plan your daily activities and attractions around their typical nap time and bedtime.
-For us, that has meant an early dinner when we travel.
+For us, that has means waking up early, eating an early dinner, and turning in early for the night.
 We are usually back in the hotel room at 7 p.m. so our daughter can be in bed by 7:30.
 As she gets older, her bedtime will obviously become later and we’ll be able to spend less time in the hotel room and more time out and about, but for now, we stick somewhat closely to her daily routine.
 While on vacation, from time-to-time she has napped in the baby carrier.
 Either way, we make sure she gets her sleep in one way or another.
 We also follow the exact same bedtime routine as we do at home: bath, song, bottle, bed… That sets the stage for a better night’s sleep.

 BRING A LOVEY OR COMFORT ITEM

 Every night, my sweet baby falls asleep with the same little blanket/stuffed animal.
 When she wakes up in the middle of the night, she often looks for that lovey and then falls right back to sleep.
 That familiar item goes with us everywhere.
 Once again, having a small piece of home helps put her at easy while we are traveling.
-Lovey’s are great because they are compact enough to fit in a diaper bag, and are much more compact than a stuffed animal.
+Lovey’s are great because they are compact enough to fit in a diaper bag or a carry on.

 Since her birth, we have used a white noise machine in our daughter’s nursery to help drown out any outside sounds.
 She now associates that white noise with sleep.
 So, just like her lovey and her sheets, we bring that small compact white noise machine with us.
 I’ve linked to the one we use.
 We love it!
 Traveling with a baby, ultimately means traveling with more stuff.
 But if it encourages a good night’s sleep, the extra stuff is well worth the space in your luggage.